joshcamas/prefab-library/README.md

 The "BL" button will allow to toggle the blacklist label feature.

 ## Custom Tools
 Adding a new custom tool is easy.
 For scriptable objects, merely create a new class based on BaseScriptableObjectAssetLibraryTool, and fill in a few functions!
-You can also override the toolbar to add your own buttons and such.
+You can also override the toolbar to add your own buttons and such, as well as modify the hoverbox to add your own info.

 ```
 GetScriptableObjectType(): Returns the type of scriptable object you're handling